Foundation Celebrates 150th Anniversary of Frank Lloyd Wright’s Birth

 In celebration of 150 years, the Frank Lloyd Wright Foundation will honor Wright’s innovation and inspiration on today’s culture with a series of events, exhibitions, programs and activities.
 Inviting guests to celebrate this important milestone, Wright properties across the country will welcome visitors and feature special anniversary offerings, from exhibitions to workshops, retail merchandise, activities and events, lectures, tour enhancements, visitor giveaways and much more.
 Find the latest updates to 150th Anniversary Celebration events happening around the world on our events calendar.

-- Sites across the country including Taliesin West, Wright’s beloved winter home and home of the Frank Lloyd Wright Foundation and the Frank Lloyd Wright School of Architecture, as well as the Solomon R. Guggenheim Museum, Darwin Martin House, Marin County Civic Center, Price Tower, Monona Terrace and Rosenbaum House will be celebrating the history anniversary with $1.50 tour admission on June 8th
+Sites across the country including Taliesin West, Wright’s beloved winter home and home of the Frank Lloyd Wright Foundation and the School of Architecture at Taliesin, as well as the Solomon R. Guggenheim Museum, Darwin Martin House, Marin County Civic Center, Price Tower, Monona Terrace and Rosenbaum House will be celebrating the history anniversary with $1.50 tour admission on June 8th.
+Buy tickets to Taliesin West’s June 8 celebration

 - Limited edition 150th Anniversary Product Collection inspired by Wright’s distinct aesthetic and design principles, ranging from unique tabletop items and home décor to specialty paint palettes, flooring, hardware, collector’s items and more.